 Table 2.
-Deviance of the parameters used for the different BSH CPUE standardization models (tweedie, gamma and lognormal).
-For each parameter it is indicated the degrees of freedom used, the deviance explained, the residual degrees of freedom and deviance after incorporating each parameter and the significance (p-value) of each parameter.
-For each model it is also indicated the coefficient of determination value (R^2) .
+Deviance of the parameters used for the different BSH CPUE standardization GLM models (Tweedie, Gamma and Lognormal).
+For each parameter it is presented the degrees of freedom used, the deviance explained, the residual degrees of freedom, deviance and significance (p-value) after incorporating each parameter.
+For each model it is also indicated the coefficient of determination value (\mathbb{R}^2).